If You Invested $100 In This Stock 10 Years Ago, You Would Have $400 Today - Benzinga

-Johnson Controls Intl JCI has outperformed the market over the past 10 years by 3.56% on an annualized basis producing an average annual return of 14.22%.
-Currently, Johnson Controls Intl has a market capitalization of $34.71 billion.
+Novo Nordisk NVO has outperformed the market over the past 10 years by 3.35% on an annualized basis producing an average annual return of 14.11%.
+Currently, Novo Nordisk has a market capitalization of $238.19 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.